mooncollin/CPPAdditions/readme.md

 Calling `make` will always build the library's static library, which in turn also generates all the module and object files.

 Calling `make tests` will always (if tests are available) build the `tests` executable and run it.

+## Other Libraries

+I have another [repository](https://github.com/mooncollin/C_plus_plus-Helpful-Libraries) that contains my original C++ libraries.
+This project attempts to convert those libraries into a standard format, and go fully C++20 modules.
+Eventually this repository will have everything from that other one, and I will deprecate it.

+## Docs

+Documentation is generate through a Python script located under the `docs` folder.
+I use Jinja to generate html files and use templates to help make the process easier.
+I find creating the docmentation separate from embedded in the code to be much easier to read the code and documentation.
+I try to mimic the look of [cppreference.com](https://en.cppreference.com/w/).

+Current documentation can be checked out [here](ADD LINK).